We activate our mission to end homelessness by building relationships with the people we serve.

 GLA is Open Monday through Friday 9 am – 12 pm & 1 pm – 4 pm.

-The North King County Aurora Oaks Enhanced Shelter is a 60 bed continuous stay shelter located in a former nursing home that serves unhoused single adults and couples in private rooms and is a leading example of the preferred shelter model of non-congregate SRO style enhanced shelter.
+The North King County Aurora Oaks Enhanced Shelter is a 60 bed continuous stay shelter located in a former nursing home that serves unhoused single adults and couples in private rooms and is a leading example of the preferred shelter model of non-congregate SRO style enhanced shelter (3 to 6 month length of stay).
 Located at 16357 Aurora Ave N, the Aurora Oaks is funded through the King County Regional Homelessness Authority with additional support from King County and the Cities of Shoreline, Kenmore, Bothell, Seattle (and others) as well many local community, faith-based, and philanthropic organizations.

 Access to the Aurora Oaks is by referral only.
 Click Here to learn more about Aurora Oaks and access referral information.